peterpanxw/xiweipan/content/en/gallery/_index.md

             <p>The Magic City &#128153;</p>
           </div>
           <div class="item-desc">
-            <p>Took the opportunity to attend the Welcome Reception hosted by <i>Princeton Alumni Association of Shanghai (PAAS)</i> and once again explore the charm of this vibrant city.</p>
+            <p>Took the opportunity to attend the Welcome Reception hosted by the <i>Princeton Alumni Association of Shanghai (PAAS)</i> and once again explore the charm of this vibrant city.</p>
           </div>
           <div class="item-desc">
             <p>P1-5: Shot with Nikon Z6III + NIKKOR 24-70mm f/4S.
 P6: Courtesy of the PAAS.</p>